UniExeterRSE/intro-version-control/index.md

 On completion of this series of workshops, participants will be able to:

 - Use Git to manage their software development.
-- Explain what repositories, commits, branches and merges are in Git.
+- Explain what repositories and commits are in Git.
-- Apply standard Git commands as part of their development workflow: cloning, pulling from and pushing to repositories; adding and committing file changes;
+- Apply standard Git commands as part of their development workflow: cloning, pulling from and pushing to repositories; adding and committing file changes.
-  creating and working with branches; merging branches and resolving merge conflicts.
 - Give examples of what should and should not be included in Git repositories.
 - Describe how Git and platforms like GitHub and GitLab relate to each other and their differences.
-- Use pull requests and issues to collaborate effectively with others on GitHub.
+- Understand how to share their work with others and/or make it publicly available through GitHub.
-- Have the confidence to learn more advanced applications of Git and GitHub as required for their work.
+- Have the confidence to learn more advanced features of Git and GitHub as required for their work, such as working with branches and pull requests.

 ## Pre-requisite knowledge